 You deserve to be paid appropriately, no matter your occupation or industry.
 Unfortunately, some employers cheat workers out of their wages and overtime pay.

 Too many labor law violations are swept under the rug by employers and go unreported by workers who fear retaliation.
 Here’s what you need to know about minimum wage and overtime in Ohio.
-If you have further questions or are missing wages, the employment law attorney at Biller & Kimble can help.
+If you have further questions or are missing wages, the unpaid overtime and minimum wage lawyers at Biller & Kimble can help.

 The Fair Labor Standards Act (FLSA) establishes minimum wage, overtime pay, and other employment standards.
 Most of Ohio’s labor laws match FLSA standards, but there are a few key differences.